 HOW TO GET RID OF PIGEONS

-a ledge that runs about 20 feet along the top of my storefront which extends out over the sidewalk and entrance to the store.
+There is a ledge that runs about 20 feet along the top of my storefront which extends out over the sidewalk and entrance to

-There is usually 5 or 10 pigeons sitting on the ledge and the sidewalk below is where all the pigeon poop ends up.
-For customers
+the store.
+There is usually 5 or 10 pigeons sitting on the ledge and the sidewalk below is where all the pigeon poop ends

-to get in my store they have to walk through or jump over these droppings.
-Do you know of any good do it yourself remedies
+up.
+For customers to get in my store they have to walk through or jump over these droppings.
+Do you know of any good do it

-I can use to get rid of them.
+yourself remedies I can use to get rid of them.
 These birds are really hurting my business.
 I don't want to kill them.
-What can you recommend
+What

 Many professional exterminators use Tanglefoot Bird Repellent

-or other types of sticky caulk repellents to deter pigeons.
-Tanglefoot bird repellent applied to your ledge
+or other types of sticky caulk repellents to deter pigeons from homes and businesses.
+Tanglefoot bird repellent is applied

 What other methods of pigeon control is there?

-Frightening devices, trapping, nest removal and repellants are all good ways to eliminate pigeons.
-Toxicants for pigeons are
+trapping, nest removal and repellants are all good ways to eliminate pigeons.
+Toxicants for pigeons are only registered for

 Pigeon poop can be very toxic.
 Hire an expert to remove it.